sudo-rushil/lambda/README.md

 ## TODO:
 - Eta reductions
 - Files and stdlib
+- Move primitives from haskell to lc
+- Bytecode and VM (in C?)
 - de Bruijn notation

 ## Notes for implementing modules:
 - Will have to check against cyclic imports
+      - Instead;
+            - when importing with "use" only the let statements are evaluated
+            - let stmts are evaluated in the order on the file, and files are evaluated in the order they are imported
+            - any new let will override any previous one
 - Refactor app into a Repl.hs with all the repl-based processes that gets invoked if there are no file imports
 - Decide on an interpreter semantics; for which lambda statements are the reductions printed? all? the last?
       - Also determines how commands work, and whether they're even necessary